olmps/memo/README.md

 > As of now, this project is designed to only output builds for Android and iOS.
 Even though, given the current
 > *stability* of Flutter SDK for desktop (Windows, Linux and macOS) and web, there is a high probability that this
-> project will eventually support builds for all plaftorms.
+> project will eventually support builds for all platforms.

 This README is meant to guide how this project is structured and should serve as a guide to help the project scale with the current and future requirements.
 Think of it as a flexible set of rules that guides the project's decisions.
 While